 Vintage Plaid Coats

 Plaids and plaid designs have been a popular textile design for years.
 With ample opportunity to combine endless color combinations, it is easy to see why plaid styles have maintained their appeal.
 Bold, enlarged stripes and colors are perfectly suited to a late 1940s to 1960s look, whilst muted tones and smaller designs may be incorporated into an early 1930s or 1940s look.

 Swagger and swing jackets of the 1950s usually featured plaid designs.
 With their loose cut, the flowing voluminous shape of swing jackets proved the perfect canvas to showcase various plaid weaves and designs.

-With many color combinations and choices available, for a versatile style select a muted color palette.
+With so many color combinations and choices available, select a muted color palette for a versatile style.
 Alternatively, choose a bold and bright design to create an impact!

 Men’s Retro Coat Styles

-Whether it be a classic overcoat in the style of Humphrey Bogart, or a casual bomber or collegiate style jacket, there are plenty of classic vintage mens coat styles to choose from.
-For formal clothing an overcoat is an excellent choice.
-Reaching to the knee, this coat envelopes the wearer in warmth, and evokes a 1930s/1940s style.
+Whether it be a classic overcoat in the style of Humphrey Bogart, a casual bomber, or a collegiate style jacket, there are plenty of classic vintage men’s coat styles to choose from.
+For formal clothing, an overcoat is an excellent choice.
+Reaching to the knee, this coat envelops the wearer in warmth and evokes a 1930s/1940s style.